edmondsaykali/project3/README.md

 Instructions
 --
-- Fork this repository by following below steps
+- Fork this repository
 - Python and PySpark to be used
 - Feel free to use any libraries
 - Use a visualization library to present your analysis results.
 - Any learnings/ challenges/ considerations/ assumptions, please document in MyDocument.md

 Challenge
 --